sstendahl/Graphs/README.md

 runtime dependencies: `matplotlib, python3-matplotlib-gtk4, scipy, numpy, numexpr, sympy`

-This actual package names might vary depending on your distribution, and depending on your distribution additional packages may be required.
+The actual package names might vary depending on your distribution, and depending on your distribution additional packages may be required.

 building:
 ```